hadartayar/Cocktails-Project/README.md

 # cocktailsReactProject
- A react project with The Cocktail DB API
+ A client react project with 'The Cocktail DB' API